 COMPLETE MORNING SCHEDULE.
 Check it out.
-All of WYC;s sessions happen in the morning, so instead of a being a night school, it’s a morning school.
-We like that.
-Morning is when we can bring freshness to our practice at 3870 Lemon St. in downtown Riverside.
+WYC’s schedule of regular daily classes is expanding.
+New classes start June 21st.
+They will all happen at our 3870 Lemon St. location in downtown Riverside.
 Except for our teacher training program sessions, our classes are open, requiring no pre-registration.
 So new students can just “drop-in.”
 It’s also your choice when you start paying, and whenever you do, your first payment (no matter what the amount) enrolls you for at least a month.
 It’s your tuition.
 There are no individual class payments at WYC, and WHAT YOU PAY is up to you.